FNF: 4th quarter surge helps Calvary Baptist defeat St. Charles Catholic for the Division III Select title

 Calvary capitalized with a 20-yard touchdown pass that cut the deficit to two points.

-With under a minute to play the Comets faced a 4th and 1 situation at the Calvary 49 but a designed run for Brady St. Pierre would fall short.
+With under a minute to play the Comets faced a 4th and 1 situation at the Calvary 49 but a run by quarterback Brady St. Pierre would fall short.

 St. Charles Catholic turned the ball over on downs.